C6ABK/DjangoReact/01-StartingFrontEnd.md

 ```
 ...
-import { BrowserRouter as Router, Route } from 'react-router-dom'
+import { BrowserRouter as Router, Route, Routes } from 'react-router-dom'
 import ProductScreen from './screens/ProductScreen'
 ...